Arlington Theft Lawyer

 You should contact a dedicated Arlington County theft attorney as soon as your hearing is scheduled, if not earlier.
 The attorney you choose should be familiar with the details of each charge and they will attend the hearing in order to provide a defense for the probable charges and to begin working on negotiating the elimination or, if that is not possible, a reduction in your charges.
 The earlier you contact an attorney, the quicker they can begin working on your behalf and protecting your interests.

 Other Theft Charges

-Though larceny is the most commonly considered kind of theft charge in Virginia, it is by no means the only one.
+Though larceny is the most commonly considered kind of theft charge in Arlington, it is by no means the only one.
 Below are a number of other actions that also qualify as theft in the Commonwealth:

 - Purchasing or receiving goods you knew were stolen

 Make Sure You Have an Arlington Theft Attorney On Your Side